and3rson/python-de-test-task/README.md

 8. Bonus points: fork this repo, implement your changes in your fork and create a pull request to this repo.

 Note: application must be written in Python.

+Hint: you can add comments to describe your code.
+You can also provide multiple solutions if there is more than one good way to solve something.